15 BEST Hiking Poles To Save Your Knees

 • Cons: Weight Sacrifices Some Strength, Expensive, No Grip Extension

 Ultralight backpackers, be aware – the Gossamer Gear LT5s are here!
-These amazing hiking poles take the cake at cutting weight as they weigh 10.6 ounces.
+These amazing hiking poles take the cake at cutting weight, weighing 10.6 ounces.
 Gossamer has accomplished this amazing build by constructing the LT5s from reliable and lightweight carbon fiber and adding a simplistic twist lock system.

 They also cut weight by adding comfy cork grips and removable straps.
 Naturally, at this weight, these simplistic trekking poles are not as durable as their heavy-duty aluminum counterparts, but they will get the job done without weighing down your pack.